 ACCOMMODATION & FACILITIES AT CHITABE CAMP:

 Guest accommodation consists of just eight tents.
 These are raised above ground level on wooden decks, linked by walkways.
 The tents are Meru in style – an exterior layer of canvas extends over the inner layer to form a shady veranda.
 This veranda is set with a couple of easy chairs, and it’s a great spot for relaxing and enjoying your views!
 Entering the tent through wood-framed glass sliding doors, you’ll find a large double bed or twin beds, bedside stands and lighting, a writing desk and chair, a seating area, a luggage rack, ample storage space, and wonderful wildlife photography.
 Other in-room amenities include mosquito nets, a standing fan, and an electronic safe.
+There is Wi-Fi at the property, which can also be accessed via the guest tents.
 The en-suite facilities comprise flush toilet, twin washbasins, and both indoor and outdoor showers.
 Towels, bathrobes, and free toiletries are all supplied, and overall we think the accommodation is very comfortable!

 Raised wooden walkways lead from the tents to Chitabe’s communal buildings, which are made out of timber and thatch.
 In the lounge, there are sofas and armchairs around coffee tables, as well as occasional tables and the camp’s well-stocked bar!
 This area flows out onto a pleasant veranda, which provides further seating and spectacular vistas over the concession.
 Guests can also marvel at the views while tucking in to delicious food and drink in the dining area.
 Chitabe’s culinary highlights include the hearty breakfast supplied before your morning activity, the scrumptious brunch on your return, the tasty afternoon tea following your siesta, and of course the camp’s lavish three-course dinner!
 If you overdo it, you can always head to the gym to make use of the exercise bike, treadmill, and so on.
 A lot of socialising tends to happen around the fire-pit, accessed a few steps down from the main buildings.
 And the camp’s swimming pool, set within its own deck complete with sunloungers, is perfect for relaxing between activities here!